arachakonda/gym-quad/README.md

 # gym-quad

 `gym-quad` is a Gym-based package for quadcopter simulations, optimized for `mujoco>=2.3.3` and the latest Gym releases.
-It is based on ETH Zurich's reinmav-gym package

 ### Features: